Mark Jackson: Return to the Knicks (2001–2002)

-Jackson was traded to the Knicks, along with Muggsy Bogues (who was later traded to the Dallas Mavericks without playing a game for the Knicks), for Chris Childs on February 22, 2001.
+Jackson was traded to the Knicks with Muggsy Bogues (who was later traded to the Dallas Mavericks without playing a game for the Knicks), for Chris Childs on February 22, 2001.
 Jackson became the starter at point guard for the rest of the season, playing in 29 games.
-He helped lead the Knicks to the 4th seed in the Eastern Conference, as the Knicks were knocked out of the playoffs by the Raptors.
+He helped lead the Knicks to the fourth seed in the Eastern Conference, where they were knocked out of the playoffs by the Raptors.

 Despite a solid individual season for Jackson the following year, the Knicks ended the 2001–02 season with a 30–52 record and out of the playoffs for the first time in 15 seasons.
-In the offseason, he was involved in a trade back to the Nuggets in a deal that included Antonio McDyess, after which he was immediately waived.
+In the offseason, he was traded back to the Nuggets in a deal that included Antonio McDyess, after which Jackson was immediately waived.

 Utah Jazz (2002–2003)

-On October 2, 2002, Jackson signed with the Utah Jazz and played for them during the 2002–03 season as John Stockton's backup.
-It was this season that Jackson moved to second place on the list of all-time assists leaders behind his teammate Stockton.
-Jackson would play all 82 games that season without starting one.
-Jackson was reported to have caused friction and disputes in the Jazz locker room by attempting to persuade his teammates that he should become the team's starting point guard instead of Stockton.
+On October 2, 2002, Jackson signed with the Utah Jazz to serve as John Stockton's backup.
+It was this season that Jackson moved to second place on the list of all-time assist leaders behind Stockton.
+Jackson played all 82 games that season without starting one.
+Jackson reportedly caused friction and disputes in the Jazz locker room by attempting to persuade his teammates that he should become the team's starting point guard instead of Stockton.

 Houston Rockets (2004)

-On January 15, 2004, Jackson signed with the Houston Rockets backing up Steve Francis.
-Jackson played in only 42 games as a Rocket and, experiencing a large drop-off in production, finished his career at the season's end.
+On January 15, 2004, Jackson signed with the Houston Rockets, backing up Steve Francis.
+Jackson played in only 42 games as a Rocket and, experiencing a large drop-off in production, finished his career at season's end.

 Player profile

-Jackson ranks 24th on the NBA all-time games list (1,296), 42nd on the all-time minutes played list (39,121), 225th on the all-time three-point field goals made list (734), 197th on the all-time three-point field goal attempts list (2,213), 5th on the all-time assists list (10,334) and 34th on the all-time steals list (1,608).
+Jackson ranks sixth on the all-time assist list (10,334), 24th on the NBA all-time games list (1,296), 34th on the all-time steals list (1,608), 42nd on the all-time minutes played list (39,121), 225th on the all-time three-point field goals made list (734), and 197th on the all-time three-point field goal attempts list (2,213).
 He never achieved great individual success; despite winning Rookie of the Year in 1988, he made only one All-Star appearance in his career (1989).

 Jackson is also notable for prompting an NBA rule change.
 In response to his penchant for backing down opposing point guards in the post for 15 or more seconds at a time, the league instituted the five-second back-to-the-basket violation, sometimes called the "Mark Jackson Rule", prohibiting an offensive player from dribbling with his back to the basket for more than five consecutive seconds when below the free throw line.

-Jackson is also known for perfecting and increasing the popularity of the "teardrop" shot, which he often used to shoot over much larger defenders.
+Jackson is also known for perfecting and increasing the popularity of the "teardrop" shot, which he often used over much larger defenders.